Dotdigital blog

 10. Build in flexibility

-While having a plan is essential, it’s equally important to remain adaptable.
-Leave some open slots in your calendar for timely or reactive content—this way, you can jump on trends or address current events as they arise without disrupting your entire schedule.
+While having a plan is great, it’s equally important to remain adaptable.
+Leave some open slots in your calendar for timely or reactive content, this way you can jump on trends or address current events as they arise without disrupting your entire schedule.

 11. Review and adjust regularly

-A content calendar isn’t set in stone; it should evolve as your business needs change.
-Schedule regular reviews—monthly or quarterly—to assess what’s working and what isn’t.
+A content marketing calendar isn’t set in stone; it should evolve as your business needs change.
+Schedule regular reviews, monthly or quarterly, to assess what’s working and what isn’t.
 Look at performance data to see which types of content resonate most with your audience and adjust accordingly.

-How can I use a content calendar to improve my email marketing strategy
+How to use a content calendar to improveyour email marketing strategy

 A content calendar can significantly enhance your email marketing strategy by helping you plan, execute, and optimize your campaigns more effectively.
 Here’s how you can use your content calendar to boost your email marketing efforts: